Ms Karen Janiszewski

 B Economics, Grad Dip Applied Finance, ACA, GAICD

 Catherine’s commercial career spans over 22 years in Australia and internationally, working with some of Australia’s largest companies including AXA, Members Equity Bank and PricewaterhouseCoopers.
 Catherine is presently Director Finance and Business Services at CenITex, focusing on transformation, governance and business improvement processes.
-She is also an independent member of the Melbourne Boomers WNBL finance committee.
-She joined the QEC Board in 2017.
+She is also an independent member of the WNBL Melbourne Deakin Boomers finance committee.
+She joined the QEC Board in 2017 and is a member of the Audit, Finance & Infrastructure Committee and the Quality, Risk & Clinical Governance Committee.

 BA/LLB (Hons), Postgraduate Banking Law, AICD

-Rosemary (Rose) Bryant-Smith is the founding co-owner of Worklogic, a workplace consulting firm with offices in Melbourne and Sydney.
+Rosemary Bryant-Smith is the founding co-owner of Worklogic, a workplace consulting firm with offices in Melbourne and Sydney.
 Rose has been a professional non-executive director since 2007 in the healthcare, social housing and women’s services sectors.
-In addition to QEC, Rose is currently Director of Australian Home Care Services, owned by Multiple Sclerosis Limited.
+In addition to QEC, Rose is currently Director of Australian Home Care Services.
 In 2016 she was the Human Rights Law Research Fellow with Mercy Global Action at the United Nations.
-Her background is in corporate law.
-She joined the QEC Board in 2017.
+She joined the QEC Board in 2017 and is a member of the Audit, Finance & Infrastructure Committee and the Strategy, Governance & Remuneration Committee.

 Mr Frank Gullone